 Centre College Art – Jones Visual Art Center

 This state-of-the-art facility houses classrooms, studios and faculty offices.
-It also includes a slide library, the AEGON Gallery, and a hot glass studio; in fact, it serves as the primary studio for internationally known glass artist Stephen Rolfe Powell.
+It also includes a slide library, the AEGON Gallery, and a hot glass studio; in fact, it served as the primary studio for internationally known glass artist Stephen Rolfe Powell until his untimely passing.

 +1 (859) 238-5200